htty/htty/README.markdown

 ![Sinatra application example #1](http://htty.github.com/images/sinatra1.png)

-Here you can see a request body being specified.
+When you change the userinfo portion of the address, or the entire address, the appropriate HTTP Basic Authentication header is created for you automatically.
+Notice that characters that require URL encoding are automatically URL-encoded (unless they are part of a URL-encoded expression).

+When userinfo is supplied in a request, a bold mercantile symbol (_@_) appears next to the resulting _Authorization_ header when you display request headers (see below).

 Type `body-set` to enter body data, and terminate it by typing Return three times consecutively.
+The body will only be sent for _POST_ and _PUT_ requests.
+The appropriate _Content-Length_ header is created for you automatically (see below).

-Also note how different response codes are rendered:
+Different response codes are rendered with colors that suggest their meaning:

 * Response codes between 200 and 299 appear <span style="background-color: green; color: black; font-weight: bold; padding: 0 0.25em 0 0.25em;">black on green</span> to indicate success
 * Response codes between 300 and 399 appear <span style="background-color: blue; color: white; font-weight: bold; padding: 0 0.25em 0 0.25em;">white on blue</span> to indicate redirection